mph-/zfitpy/README.md

 Introduction
 ============

-This Python module is for fitting impedance data to electrical models.
+This Python module is for fitting electrical models to measured impedance data.
 It also includes a command-line program to assist with automated fitting.

 Installation